isadenghien/audiovis/README.md

-# audiovis
+# audiovis: a general audio visual stimulus presentation script using expyriment

-general audio visual stimulus presentation with expyriment
+christophe@pallier.org

-audiovis.py plays audio or visual stimuli listed in csv files passed as command line arguments (several csv files can be listed: they will simply be merged)
+`audiovis.py` plays audio or visual stimuli listed in csv files passed as command line arguments (several csv files can be listed: they will simply be merged)

 Each csv file must contain 3 columns: